July 2014 Ask the Expert: Coping with Fear of Recurrence

 Worry about cancer coming back or getting worse is normal, whether you’ve completed treatment, are still in treatment or are living with metastatic disease.
 Called fear of recurrence, this common side effect can appear any time during or after treatment and last months or years.

 Though you may never be fully rid of the worry, there are practical ways to lessen the stress it causes or make disappear for periods of time.
-During the month of July, get your questions answered about how to cope with the lingering fear that breast cancer might come back, what to do if the fear becomes too much, and where to find support when you need it.
+During the month of July, Living Beyond Breast Cancer expert, Shara Sosa, MSW, LCSW, answered your questions about how to cope with the lingering fear that breast cancer might come back, what to do if the fear becomes too much, and where to find support when you need it.

 Remember: we cannot provide diagnoses, medical consultations or specific treatment recommendations.
 This service is designed for educational and informational purposes only.
 The information is general in nature.
 For specific healthcare questions or concerns, consult your healthcare provider because treatment varies with individual circumstances.
 The content is not intended in any way to substitute for professional counseling or medical advice.